mashiyatz/unity-ar-gps-demo/README.md

 3. Open the project on Unity3D ver.
 2020.3.8.
 (If Unity prompts you to start in safe mode, leave an issue.)
 4. Change Game View aspect ratio to 1920x1080 portrait.
 In `File/Build Settings` change platform to Android.
 5. Connect Android device, then Build & Run to device.

+## Main Features
+* Create landmarks in AR by inputting latitude and latitude coordinates.
+Save these coordinates with labels and a menu.
+* Find your current location with the press of a button.
+* Click on landmarks to see their text descriptions.
+* Toggle UI on and off so that you can see landmarks onscreen more clearly.